 - How do/will you make money?

 - Why will you be profitable?

 - What is sales cycle?

 - Pricing

 - Keep it simple.
 Examples?

-• How is it all going to work
+- How is it all going to work

-• Be Specific
+- Be Specific

+- 'Typical' project or customer scenario

-Revenue Recognition
+- Revenue Recognition

 Raise & Uses of Funds